noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

     -   Confirmed that unauthorized users cannot save changes to the database
         -   Update user group to [remove the DATA_ADMIN role](#data_admin) and then click the Create/Create Another/Apply Changes buttons
         -   Logout in new browser tab and click the Create/Create Another/Apply Changes buttons (session has expired error)
+    -   Invalid Page Arguments:
+        -   Confirm the page displays a "You have reached this page incorrectly" when the P220_CRUISE_ID, or P220_CRUISE_ID_COPY parameters are invalid (not a cruise_ID for an existing cruise record)
     -   View/Edit Cruise Form
         -   Confirm the tab tooltips are working properly
         -   Data Form